Air Force on high alert: 'We are the most prepared we have ever been'

 “Planes are ready for takeoff within a very short time after landing – if there are no malfunctions.
 This means checking oil, refueling, rearming, putting air pressure in the tires, and running electrical voltage to test the cockpit systems.
 Whatever the mission: Gaza, Beirut, Iran, or Yemen, we run to every plane as if Judgement Day has come.”

 There’s something about visiting a base like Tel Nof that gives the feeling that Israel isn’t yet completely lost.
 Three army bases have been broken into by rabble in the past two weeks.
 A few dozen Haredim broke into the Tel Hashomer recruitment offices.
-They were climbing the fences and the police wasn’t there to stop them.
+They were climbing the fences and the police weren’t there to stop them.
 Moreover, criminals broke into the Sde Teiman base, with right-wing MKs and a government minister egging them on.
 The mob then went on to break into the Biet Lid base.

 The Air Force is our national security’s backbone.
 Our enemies have long known this.
 If a base or, God forbid, two are attacked, we would have a knife to our neck.
 I looked at how serious and professional those serving here at Tel Nof are, and couldn’t help but think this is the same army as at Beit Lid, Tel Nof, and Tel Hashomer.
 And if the mob broke in there, could it happen here too?
 Then you sit with technical officer B. from Netanya and N. the navigator from Efrat as they both proudly talked about what they do and their awe of the great responsibility placed upon them.
 N. glances at Ayelet Hashachar ready for take-off and casually says “It can be over Lebanon in minutes.”

 They sit around in standby rooms, briefing and memorizing flight paths and flights to targets and the dangers awaiting them en route.
 “What we’ll encounter at every point,” says N. “It might be a shoulder-held missile or missile batteries.
 Not just in Lebanon – in Iran too and anywhere we might need to go.
 Look at this plane.
-It’s an amazing tractor with the most cutting-edge technology, totally state of the art.
+It’s an amazing tractor with the most cutting-edge technology, totally state-of-the-art.
 It’s a beast that can carry bombs to every corner of the Middle East.
 We proved it a month ago in the attack in Yemen.
 Anyone who needed to understand, understood our capabilities. “

 That smells a bit smug.
 Aren’t we being a bit too arrogant?
 “We’re as modest as they come.
 Our enemies may strike us, but don’t worry about us.
 We’re ready.
 Whatever their attack looks like, we’ll be able to deal with it and address it.
 We’re the readiest we’ve ever been.”